Jamil Kabbaj Renou

 Employer-sponsored healthcare plan costs are rapidly rising.
 Our 2024 Health Trends research found that more than half of countries can expect to see double-digit rate increases over the average of 2022, 2023 and 2024.

-For instance, in the United Arab Emirates, higher claims utilization and a preference for face-to-face care over telemedicine has resulted in a forecasted 2024 medical trend rate of 11%, more than five times the forecasted 2024 inflation rate of 2%.
+For instance, in the United Arab Emirates, higher claims utilisation and a preference for face-to-face care over telemedicine has resulted in a forecasted 2024 medical trend rate of 11%, more than five times the forecasted 2024 inflation rate of 2%.
 In Saudi Arabia the medical trend rate exceeds inflation by more than 7 times, with the 2024 forecasted medical trend rate of 15% to a 2.3% forecasted inflation rate.
-These increased costs are primarily driven by high claims utilization in the Middle East, specifically from diseases of the circulatory system, as well as regulatory changes and demographic changes.
+These increased costs are primarily driven by high claims utilisation in the Middle East, specifically from diseases of the circulatory system, as well as regulatory changes and demographic changes.

 Meanwhile, in South Africa, a similar picture is emerging with a forecasted 2024 medical trend rate (9%) that is nearly double the forecasted inflation rate (4.8%), driven by high general inflation and a challenged public health system, which is resulting in greater use of private services.